 Cherry Blossom Trees, Not Cherry Trees?

-Thank you for contacting the County of Essex.
+A: Thank you for contacting the County of Essex.
 I spoke with our horticultural staff and, in fact, our trees do get cherries.
-The cherries are just small and insignificant—meaning they are not ornamental or of any food value to wildlife or us.
+The cherries are just small and insignificant, meaning they are not ornamental or of any food value to wildlife or us.